gvwilson/sdxpy/src/perf/index.md

 For now,
 we will solve this problem
-by requiring the user-defined filter function to define parameters to match all of the dataframe's columns regardless of whether they are used for filtering or not.
+by requiring the user-defined filter function to define [%i "parameter" %]parameters[%/i%] to match all of the dataframe's columns regardless of whether they are used for filtering or not.
 We will then build a temporary dictionary with all the values in a "row"